rackerlabs/support-how-to/content/account-management/support-pin-management.md

 3. Select **User Management** from the dropdown menu.

 4. You see a list of account users and contacts.
-Click on the user under the **Username** column for which you want to view or edit their Support PIN.
+Click on your user under the **Username** column to view or edit your Support PIN.

+    **Note:** You are only able to view or edit the Support PIN of the user or contact you are logged in to the control panel as.
+You are not able to view or edit the Support PIN of other users or contacts.
+If you must reset the Support PIN of another user you must use the [Rackspace API]( https://developer.rackspace.com/docs/cloud-identity/v2/api-reference/phone-pin-operations/#reset-the-phone-pin) to accomplish this.

 5. You are now on the user profile page.
 Scroll to the section labeled **Support PIN**.